kolimela/k8s-test/README.md

 #Included playbooks

 #1-k8s-common

 This installs docker, kublet, kubeadm, kubectl and kubernetes-cni

 #2-k8s-master

 Initializing your master - To initialize the master, pick one of the machines you previously installed kubelet and kubeadm This will download and install the cluster database and “control plane” components.
 This may take several minutes.

-#3-k8s-env-pod
+#3-k8s-env-pod and Installing pod network

-Copy the Kube environment setup file for non-root user
+Copy the Kube environment setup file for non-root user.

-#4-k8s-join-slaves
-Joining the nodes, where your workloads (containers and pods, etc) run.

-#Network plugin
 The network requirements from kubernetes is the following:
-•	All pods can communicate with each other across nodes
-•	All nodes can communicate with all Pods
+All pods can communicate with each other across nodes All nodes can communicate with all Pods
-•	No Network Address Translation(NAT)
+No Network Address Translation(NAT)
 Kubernetes expects network configuration to enable pod-to-pod communication be available – it will not do it for you.
 It can be achieved with a software defined overlay with solutions like Weave, Flannel or Calico among many.
 Hear we are using Weave Network which meets the kubernetes requirements.

-#dashboard deployment
+#4-k8s-join-slaves

+Joining the nodes, where your workloads (containers and pods, etc) run.

+#5-k8s-dashboard and status

 Kubernetes Dashboard is a general purpose, web-based UI for Kubernetes clusters.
 It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.